Welcome to today's edition of the Rush 24-7 podcast.

 He is a man who orders his opponents to be imprisoned, tortured, and killed.

-We all know that he his country and he participate and allow the stoning of women who look the wrong way out of the burqa.
+We all know that his country and he participate and allow the stoning of women who look the wrong way out of the burqa.

-And but wait till you hear his response.
+But wait till you hear his response.

-I don't want to I don't want to paraphrase this, but wait till you hear when we get to the audio sound bites.
+I don't want to paraphrase this, but wait till you hear when we get to the audio sound bites.

 He was asked a question by a reporter about gays.

-Well, I know some that are there.
+The reporter said, well, I know some that are there.

-So he can learn uh about this phenomenon that he didn't think is going on in Iran.
+And Mahmoud asks the reporter for their address so he can learn about this phenomenon that he didn't think is going on in Iran.

 So who is this guy?